dividiti/ck-caffe/README.md

 ```

 ## Crowd-benchmarking
-It is now possible to participate in crowd-benchmarking of Caffe:
+It is now possible to participate in crowd-benchmarking of Caffe
+(early prototype):
 ```
 $ ck crowdbench caffe --user={your email or ID to acknowledge contributions} --env.CK_CAFFE_BATCH_SIZE=2
 ```